SFDO-Community-Sprints/global-goals-mapping-tool/README.md

 * Global Goals Tracking
 https://sustainabledevelopment.un.org/?menu=1300
-* To provide a mechanism through which our customers can provide progress towards the 17 UN Global Goals, whereby Salesforce can aggregate data to show the impact of customers.

 * Dream Solution which sparked this project

 * Project Summary
     * What is the project?

+To provide a mechanism through which our customers can provide progress towards the 17 UN Global Goals, whereby Salesforce can aggregate data to show the impact of customers.

     * What impact will this have on the Community?

+(TBC)

-    * How could this project be distributed into the Community? ie, private blog, new How-To Guide, a new or updated existing HUB Article, new Open Source App or Component, etc.
+    * How could this project be distributed into the Community?

+We believe this could be released to the community in 3 phases as described below.

     * Crawl